 "What?" whispered the lass.
 "A spell?"

 "Ah, if only it were that easy!" said the ancient gypsy grandmother.
-"The Sidh are a vain people who enjoy rare and beautiful things, but they have no art.
-If they see something exquisite, something very rare and extraordinary, they will want it, and if you have such an unusual item, perhaps you can bargain with them.
+"The fairies are a vain people who enjoy rare and beautiful things, but they have no art.
+If they see something exquisite, something very rare and extraordinary, they will want it.
+And if you have such an unusual item, you might be able to bargain with them.
 But it would have to be something without equal anywhere in the world.
-And I'm afraid you would need two such treasures - one to gain entrance inside the Sìdhean and another to bargain with for your babe.
+And I'm afraid you would need two such treasures - one to gain entrance inside the fairy mound, where they live.
+And another to bargain with for your babe."

 The old woman sighed.
 "What's more, the time for you to obtain two treasures is short.
 If only you had 10 years!
-But in 10 days the people of the Sidh will gather together at the Sìdhean from all corners of the earth to choose a new ruler for the next 100 years.
+But the truth is, in 10 days the fairy people will gather together from all corners of the earth to choose a new ruler for the next 100 years.
 Your baby is sure to be among them for the event.
-After that, who knows where your babe might be?
+After that, who knows where your babe might go?
 And now," she said, "there is only more thing I can do for you."